amandaguglieri/hackinglife/docs/emacs.md

 ### Buffers

-Browsing your buffers is insanely easy.
+Also, browsing your buffers in emacs is insanely easy.
 One more reason to love emacs.

 The emacs autosaved file has this syntax: